mdn/content/files/en-us/web/javascript/reference/global_objects/typedarray/index.md

 ## Instance properties

-These properties are defined on the `TypedArray` prototype object and shared by all `TypedArray` subclass instances.
+These properties are defined on `TypedArray.prototype` and shared by all `TypedArray` subclass instances.

 - {{jsxref("TypedArray.prototype.buffer")}}
   - : Returns the {{jsxref("ArrayBuffer")}} referenced by the typed array.